russellbits/Writing/Poetry/in-between-dreamy-guesses/poem.md

 ---
 title: In Between Dreamy Guesses
+alternate-title:
+source:
 date:
 tags: ["lessons","work","dead"]
 ---

 perhaps you’re washing a dish when a bird out the window catches your attention or

 you’re filling out that frustrating online form